zuavra/nginx-ip-whitelister/README.md

 * If any deny netmasks are defined and the IP matches any of them, request is rejected.
 * If any GeoIP allow countries are defined and the IP is not private and doesn't match any of them, request is rejected.
 * If any GeoIP deny countries are defined and the IP is not private and matches any of them, request is rejected.
+* If any TOTP secrets are defined and the visitor's URL TOTP code doesn't match any of them, request is rejected.
+* If any keys have been defined:
+  * If visitor key is "LOGOUT" their IP is removed from whitelist, request is rejected.
   * If the IP is found in the whitelist and has not expired (subject to both sliding and fixed timeout), request is approved.
   * If the visitor's URL key doesn't match any of the defined keys, request is rejected.
   * If key isolation is in effect and the visitor's key was already used by another IP in the whitelist, request is rejected.
-* If any TOTP secrets are defined and the visitor's URL TOTP code doesn't match any of them, request is rejected.
   * The IP is added to the whitelist, request is approved.
+* If no keys have been defined, request is approved.

 > **Remember** that the whitelist is stored in RAM and will be lost every time you stop or restart the app (or its container).